Van Allen Plexico

-Van Allen Plexico (born January 12, 1968) is an American professor of Political Science and History, a Sports and Pop Culture podcast host and producer, and a science fiction and fantasy author.
+Van Allen Plexico (born January 12, 1968) is an American professor of Political Science and History, a Pulp Grand Master, a Sports and Pop Culture podcast host and producer, and a science fiction and fantasy author.
 He is generally considered one of the leading figures in the New Pulp movement.

 Biography

-Born in Sylacauga, Alabama, United States, Van Allen Plexico graduated from Auburn University with Bachelor's and master's degrees in 1990 and 1994, doing additional graduate work at Georgetown University and at Emory University.
+Born in Sylacauga, Alabama, United States, Van Allen Plexico graduated from Auburn University with bachelor's and master's degrees in 1990 and 1994, doing additional graduate work at Georgetown University and at Emory University.
 From 1995 through 2006, he lived and worked in the Atlanta, Georgia metro area, teaching at Georgia Perimeter College and at Shorter University.
 In 2006 he was named Assistant Professor of Political Science and History at Southwestern Illinois College, near St. Louis, Missouri.
 In 2018 he was promoted to full Professor.
-He has won the Pulp Factory Award for Best Novel of the Year three times (out of six shortlisted finalist nominations), most recently in 2019 for his novel Vegas Heist.
-He has appeared as a featured speaker before regional literary guilds, book festivals and international organizations of English and Writing instructors, and he has appeared on numerous radio and television programs to discuss his sports writing and commentary.
+In 2025, at the Pulp Factory Awards, held at the Windy City Pulp and Paperback Convention in Chicago, he was named the third-ever Pulp Grand Master by the Pulp Factory, an association of New Pulp writers, artists, editors and publishers, for his lifetime contributions to New Pulp literature.
+He has won the Pulp Factory Award for Best Novel of the Year four times (out of seven shortlisted finalist nominations), most recently in 2023 for his novel Validus-V. He has appeared as a featured speaker before regional literary guilds, book festivals and international organizations of English and Writing instructors, and he has appeared on numerous radio and television programs to discuss his sports writing and commentary.
 He has worked as a professional sports podcaster and sports author since 2012, covering Auburn University athletics (specifically football and basketball) for the AU Wishbone Podcast, the War Eagle Reader, and as author and editor of numerous books about Auburn football.
 In 2021, Nissan Motor Company produced a television commercial based on an idea he suggested, as part of their Heisman House campaign, and featuring former Auburn and NFL star, Bo Jackson.